 3 The purging can be implemented at instrument or spacecraft level during functional and performance tests at ambient conditions, during repressurization after TB/TV and TV tests, during all the phases without activities and during storage, transport and pre-launch phases up to the final close of the fairing.
 (In case of an aborted launch, purging can be not reinstalled).

-ECSS-Q-ST-70-01_0500196
+The analytical method used to verify the purge system cleanliness shall be agreed with the customer depending on one or more of the items below:

+chemical species of interest;

+water content;

+number of locations to be verified;

+number of gas outlets;

+limit(s) of detection of the measurement(s).

+The cleanliness of each pipe shall be verified when multiple purge system pipes are used throughout the system lifetime.

-The purity of the gas and the cleanliness of all the pipes shall be verified before the first use of the purging system.
+The purity of the gas at each outlet of the purge system shall be verified using an analytical technique agreed with the customer.

+1 For example, purging the gas through a sorption tube followed by thermal desorption GC-MS is an established technique for verifying VOC.

+2 In practice, multiple purge system pipes are used throughout the lifetime of the project.
+Thus, it is a good practice to verify the cleanliness of each pipe individually.

+3 In this context “each outlet” is not limited to the final interfaces between the purge system and the spacecraft.
+Rather, outlets preceding the final interface are also described by this term.
+For example, connection between the gas source and the purge cart is also considered an outlet.

 ECSS-Q-ST-70-01_0500197

-Filtering systems (both for MOC and PAC) shall be provided before the gas comes into contact with the hardware.
+Filtering systems (both for MOC and PAC) compatible with the relevant cleanliness requirements shall be provided before the gas comes into contact with the hardware.

 ECSS-Q-ST-70-01_0500198

-Annex AThe filtering capabilities shall be compatible with the relevant cleanliness requirements.
+The purging strategy of the mission shall be described and delivered as a part of the CRS (see Annex A DRD).

 Packaging, containerization, transportation, storage